Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 Living with a Dog with Mange: What to Expect

 Living with a dog with mange can be challenging, both for the dog and the owner.
-Mange in dogs is a condition that requires ongoing care, patience, and diligence to manage effectively.
-The following are some key considerations for dog owners who are dealing with mange in their pets:
+Mange in dogs is a condition that requires ongoing care, patience and diligence to manage effectively.
+Here are some key considerations for dog owners who are dealing with mange in their pets:

 Isolation and Quarantine